compilebunny/androidremoteGPT/README.md

 # Plans

 1. Pretty up the interface
+2. Add an icon so that AndroidRemoteGPT can be launched from Android directly without first loading Termux
-2. Add text-to-speech
+3. Add text-to-speech
-3. Add an on-device option for people who have 8gb of RAM on their android devices
+4. Add an on-device inference option for people who have 8gb of RAM on their android devices
-4. Allow ssh passwords?
+5. Allow ssh passwords?